dmke/inform-inspect/README.md

 ```

 This puts `inform-inspect` into `$GOPATH/bin`, which then can be called
-with the AES key and the path to a filename containing the HTTP body of
+with the AES key and the path to a file containing the HTTP body of the
-the inform request:
+inform request:

 ```